What does tax season look like for a tax preparer? In this post, we outline the typical workflow during the tax season rush and beyond.

 March – April: Peak tax season

 For most tax preparers, the tax season rush is more pronounced in March and doesn’t slow down until Tax Day happens on or around April 15.
-The last couple of weeks are often hectic as taxpayers scramble to file before the deadline.
-Experienced tax preparers often employee tactics like these to make surviving the busy season easier:
+The last few weeks are often hectic as taxpayers scramble to file before the deadline.
+Experienced tax preparers can utilize workplace practices like these to make surviving the busy season easier:

-- Set priorities and minimize any unnecessary work at this time.
+- Set priorities and minimize any unnecessary work.

 - Practice self-care and stress management techniques.

 - Encourage clients to go virtual.
-Clients can upload their documents with the TaxesToGo mobile app, which can speed up the filing process.
+Clients can upload their documents with the TaxesToGo mobile app, speeding up the filing process.
 The app streamlines communication and eliminates the need for in-person meetings, saving even more time.

 - Reward yourself to increase motivation.
 Sometimes, it’s tough to take an entire day off in peak tax season.
 Small breaks and treats like ordering your favorite meal for lunch or taking an evening off will help sustain you through the rush.